abbreviatedman/spellbound/data/quotes.md

 630
 00:37:16,293 --> 00:37:19,471
 About the castle.
-He... he made some kind of joke.
+He… he made some kind of joke.

 631
 00:37:19,507 --> 00:37:21,040